-We are excited to announce an opportunity to join us for the DAISy-PCOS Leadership Programme supported with public engagement funding from the Wellcome Trust to deliver a public engagement programme carried out by our multidisciplinary team at the Institute of Metabolism & Systems Research (IMSR), with the support of specialists working at the Queen Elizabeth Hospital and the Birmingham Women’s Hospital.
+We are excited and very grateful to have been given support from the Wellcome Trust to deliver a public engagement programme carried out by our multidisciplinary team at the Institute of Metabolism & Systems Research (IMSR), with the support of specialists working at the Queen Elizabeth Hospital and the Birmingham Women’s Hospital.

 Our programme breaks down into 3 broad sets of activity, click on the links to find out more: